RobertRol/SimpleHC12/README.md

 * `baudRate` is the baudrate at which the HC12 modules are communicating (I did not manage to get it working above 19200)
 * `messageLen` length of the message to be transmitted.
 For instance, assume the user wants to transmit `"abcde"`, then the message lenght would be `5` because the message has 5 `chars`.
 * `useChecksum` boolean flag to indicate whether the user wants to use the checksum functionality
 * `transferDelay` delay between sending messages.
 See [simpleHC12.h](https://github.com/RobertRol/SimpleHC12/blob/master/simpleHC12.h) and https://statics3.seeedstudio.com/assets/file/bazaar/product/HC-12_english_datasheets.pdf for more details.
 The user might have to change this value to match the selected HC12 transmission mode.
-The default value of `9ms` works for transmission mode `AT+FU3`.
+The default value is `0ms`.
 * `startChar` and `endChar` characters that indicate the start/end of a data package.
 Cannot be the same.
 Also the message itself should not include any of these two.
 * `checksumDelim` if the user decides to use the checksum functionality, the checksum integer will be appended to the original message and delimited by this character